ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

 - `bias` Bias as an integer value.
 Is *added* to the raw sensor value before sending it to the receiver.
 Default value: `0`
 - `samplingPeriods`: Array of 10 sampling periods in milliseconds, where the first element corresponds to the smallest change and the 10th element corresponds to the largest maximum absolute angle change.
 - `initialPriorityClass`: Priority class used at start ()
+- `samplingPeriodSensitivityFactor`: Factor by which the maximum absolute angle change is multiplied to determine sampling period.
+Default value: `1.0`
+- `samplingPeriodSensitivityOffset`: Offset by which the maximum absolute angle change is shifted to determine sampling period.
+Default value: `0.0`
 - `serialDeviceName`: Linux file which associated with the serial interface of the sender Teensy.
 If you set it to `auto`, the computer tries to recognize a Teensy device automatically.
 Default value: `auto`
 - `receiverAddress`: IP address of the receiver PC